mfoley40/hangman_live/README.md

 until after all the words of a given length have been used.
 Then the flag for words of that length is reset and the process starts over.

-# Next Steps
-Currently the game is shared amongst all browsers pointing at the site.
-For a game, there should be a new instance for each browser.
-Not too important when running a single instance on a PC, but to make this a more realistic solution, that will be updated.

 # NOTES:
 This project was implemented as an educational program to help learn Phoenix LiveView, Ecto and their tools.
 Currently there aren't any tests.